The Paradox of Robustness: Decoupling Rule-Based Logic from Affective Noise in High-Stakes Decision-Making: Results

 \subsection{Ablation Studies}

-We conduct ablation experiments to probe the mechanisms underlying the observed robustness to determine whether robustness persists under increased sampling stochasticity.
-We evaluate a subset of conditions at temperatures $T \in \{0.3, 0.7\}$ in addition to the primary $T=0$ setting.
-Results show zero Decision Drift and near-zero Flip Rate at all temperatures, indicating that increased sampling variance does not reveal latent sensitivity masked by deterministic sampling.
-A key question is whether robustness depends on explicit instructions to ignore narrative.
-We test three instruction variants on 3,240 cells across three models (Llama-3-8B, Mistral-7B, Qwen-QwQ-32B):
+We conduct ablation experiments to probe the mechanisms underlying the observed robustness.
+Our primary experiment at $T = 0.7$ demonstrates robustness under stochastic sampling.
+To verify this is not an artifact of sampling noise, we also conducted the full experiment at $T = 0$ (deterministic) with six models (GPT-5 Mini, Claude Haiku 4.5, DeepSeek-v3p2, Llama-3-8B, Mistral-7B, Qwen-QwQ-32B), yielding 12,113 valid responses.
+Results at $T = 0$ show negligible aggregate drift ($\Delta = -0.1\%$, CI: $[-2.3\%, +2.1\%]$, $\text{BF}_{01} = 109$), confirming that robustness is temperature-invariant.
+A second key question is whether robustness depends on explicit instructions to ignore narrative.
+We test three instruction variants on 8,640 cells across all eight models at $T = 0.7$ (9 scenarios $\times$ 2 statuses $\times$ 3 variants $\times$ 20 replicates $\times$ tier~2, high-fluency capital), yielding 8,591 valid responses from all eight models:

 \emph{Explicit:} Narrative is labeled ``INADMISSIBLE NARRATIVE (DO NOT USE FOR DECISION)'' with instruction ``Ignore the inadmissible narrative and base your decision only on admissible facts.''

 \emph{Implicit:} Narrative is labeled ``ADDITIONAL CONTEXT'' with instruction ``Base your decision strictly on the case facts and applicable rules.''